 Damages Caps and Arbitration in Medical Malpractice Cases

-Sometimes, the defense will make an offer of voluntary arbitration.
-What does this mean?
-Well, arbitration is an alternative dispute resolution method in medical malpractice cases, which provides the opportunity for a more informal and streamlined process as compared to litigation.
+Well, arbitration is an alternative dispute resolution method in medical malpractice and dental malpractice cases, which provides the opportunity for a more informal and streamlined process as compared to litigation.
 In Florida, the Medical Malpractice Act governs arbitration and includes a provision on damages caps.
 Below, we’ll talk more about these damage caps and how they can affect the value of your case.

 Damages Caps in Arbitration